 QA and test engineers

-When an API test fails, paste the expected and actual JSON into the diff tool to see the exact discrepancy — faster than reading a raw test failure output.
+When an API test fails, paste expected and actual JSON to see the exact discrepancy faster than reading raw assertion output.

 Compare API response versions